B2.5 Add and subtract fractions with like denominators, in various contexts.

 Nature of the Fundamental Operations

-Applying an operation on numbers has the effect of reorganizing the quantities involved.
-It is very important that students understand this facet of quantity when using any of the four operations.
+Applying an operation on numbers has the effect of changing the quantities involved.
+It is very important that students understand this facet of quantity when using addition, subtraction, multiplication and division.

-Junior students have had the opportunity to learn this relationship in relation to the 4 operations on whole numbers.
-In addition, two quantities are put together to form a new quantity while in subtraction, one quantity is taken away from another.
-We can also recognize when we are looking for a quantity by which 2 given quantities differ.
-However, whether one is joining, comparing, combining, or separating, it is important to know and understand that the operation has an effect on the quantities.
+Junior students have had the opportunity to learn about this relationship with respect to the four operations on whole numbers.
+For addition, two quantities are put together and result in a new quantity while in subtraction, one quantity is taken away from another quantity to result in a new quantity.
+We can also recognize when we are looking for the difference between two given quantities.
+Whether one is joining, comparing, combining, or separating quantities, it is important to know and understand how an operation impacts the quantities.

 Addition and Subtraction